StephenFreeman/Intern-Application-App/README.md

 I hope you enjoy the application, it was challenging with school, however very rewarding!
 If you have any questions, do not hesitate to contact me!

+Application was created with Android Studio and was tested with an emulator with API level 18 and my phone at API level 15.